 Slowing growth in China and Japan and contracting economies across Europe may curb energy demand.
 Natural-gas consumption fell 2.5 percent in 2009, the biggest drop in at least 44 years, as nations endured the worst recession since World War II, data from London-based BP Plc show.

-Shipping rates may halt their advance next year because the anticipated additional cargoes will require five new tankers, while 22 are projected to join the fleet, according to Evercore Partners Inc. (EVR), an investment bank in New York.
-Outstanding orders at ship yards are equal to 22 percent of existing capacity, estimates IHS Inc. (IHS), an Englewood, Colorado-based research company.
+Shipping rates may halt their advance next year because the anticipated additional cargoes will require five new tankers, while 22 are projected to join the fleet, according to Evercore Partners Inc. (EVR:US), an investment bank in New York.
+Outstanding orders at ship yards are equal to 22 percent of existing capacity, estimates IHS Inc. (IHS:US), an Englewood, Colorado-based research company.

 Continued gains in cargo diversions may further increase demand.
 The economy of the 17-nation euro zone will contract for at least three more quarters, according to the mean of as many as 20 economist estimates compiled by Bloomberg.
 Regional factory output fell 2.8 percent in May compared with a year ago, government data show.
 Industrial demand accounted for 21 percent of all gas consumption last year, according to the IEA.